-In April, Baton Rouge Gallery once again opened its doors inside BREC’s historic City Park to its annual REAL-LIFE EXPERIENCE Juried High School Exhibition.
-The community was treated to over 40 works of original art from East Baton Rouge public and private high school students.
+In April, Baton Rouge Gallery once again opens its doors inside BREC’s historic City Park to its annual REAL-LIFE EXPERIENCE Juried High School Exhibition.
+This year's exhibition - sponsored by Cordell & Ava Haymon - will treat visitors to works of original art from East Baton Rouge public and private high school students.

-This energizing exhibition highlighted the work of East Baton Rouge Parish’s high school students; not only sharing their talents with their community, but encouraging and inspiring them to continue pursuing their artistic talents by exhibiting their work in a professional gallery setting.
-The exhibition also spotlighted the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students.
+This exhibition highlights the work of East Baton Rouge Parish’s high school students; not only sharing their talents with their community, but encouraging and inspiring them to continue pursuing their artistic talents by exhibiting their work in a professional gallery setting.
+The exhibition also draws attention to the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students.

 "At a young age, most teenagers seem to think they can't make a difference in the world; these teenagers are completely wrong.
-For young adults like myself who struggled with self image during high school, being able to just participate, not even win, was a huge accomplishment in my book.
-Being in this show was definitely a start to the rest of my art career, and a new beginning on how I percieved myself and my work."
+For young adults like myself who struggled with self-image during high school, being able to just participate, not even win, was a huge accomplishment in my book.
+Being in this show was definitely a start to the rest of my art career, and a new beginning on how I perceived myself and my work."

-In March, roughly 150 works of original art were submitted for possible inclusion in this competitive exhibition.
+Every year, hundreds of works of original art are submitted for possible inclusion in this competitive exhibition.
 In keeping with the spirit of the exhibition’s title, this truly is a “real-life experience” in that not every student who submits work is included in the exhibition.
-As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is difficult and highly competitive.
+As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is highly competitive.

-For this exhibition, a panel of three jurors was assembled to select the works to be included in the show and the prize-winning works via a completely blind jurying process.
-None of the jurors knew the artist’s name, grade level, school or teacher prior to the selection of any work, thus allowing them to select pieces for the show based solely on their artistic merits.
+For this exhibition, a panel of three jurors is assembled to select the works to be included in the show and the prize-winning works via a completely blind jurying process.
+None of the jurors are aware of the artist’s name, grade level, school or teacher prior to the selection of any work, thus allowing them to select pieces for the show based solely on their artistic merits.